 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

-On successful completion of the foundation year you could progress onto a range of degree courses (both full and part-time) in the social sciences, arts and healthcare.
+On successful completion of the Preparation for Higher Education foundation year you could progress onto a range of degree courses (both full and part-time) in the social sciences, arts and healthcare.
 For more information about specific career opportunities please check the degree course you are interested in.